avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 Generally, this has the same security considerations as ACP-176.
 However, due to the dynamic nature of parameters exposed in the `ACP224FeeManagerPrecompile` there is an additional risk of misconfiguration.
 Misconfiguration of parameters could leave the network vulnerable to a DoS attack or result in higher transaction fees than necessary.

-## Open Questions

-* Should activation of the `ACP224FeeManager` precompile disable the old precompile itself or should we require it to be manually disabled as a separate upgrade?
-  * The `ACP224FeeManagerPrecompile` can be activated before the Helicon upgrade, but will operate in a pending state.
-The old fee mechanism and `FeeManagerPrecompile` remain active until Helicon, at which point they are automatically disabled.
-* Should we use `targetGas` in genesis/chain config as an optional field signaling whether the chain config should have a precedence over the validator preferences?
-* Similarly above, should we have a toggle in `ACP224FeeManager` precompile to give control to validators for `targetGas`?
-  * Not required as disabling the `ACP224FeeManagerPrecompile` will give control to validators for `targetGas`.

-* Calculation of `K` from `TimeToDouble` introduces an extra step of binary search to determine the closest integer solution for `K`.
-While it is not a significant performance concern, it is a bit of extra complexity.
-Should we just store the `K` value and use it directly instead of `TimeToDouble`?

 ## Acknowledgements